No timetable for end to fire at Texas chemical facility

-HOUSTON — Officials said Tuesday they’re not sure when a two-day-old fire at a Houston-area petrochemical storage facility will burn itself out, but they expressed confidence that the air quality is safe despite huge plumes of smoke.
+HOUSTON — Officials said Tuesday that they’re not sure when a fire at a Houston-area petrochemicals storage facility will burn itself out, but they are confident that the air quality is safe, despite the huge plume of smoke coming from the blaze.

-Harris County Judge Lina Hidalgo said at a news conference that monitors show the levels of contaminants in the air are safe and that the plume coming from the site in Deer Park, southeast of Houston, is reaching at least 4,000 feet and staying high enough that the air quality at ground level is safe.

 “It’s understandable why people would be scared,” said Hidalgo, the county’s top administrator.
 “We’re sharing information with the public so that everybody knows what we know, what we’re doing and where we’re headed.”